realityforge/planet_quake/docs/games.md

 ## TODO

   * Fix portal gun.
 Looking through a standing portal has a weird repetitive effect because of depth write or sorting or something.
 Turn off depth in shader or skip entity in tr_main.c?
 Measure/cache midpoint of portal model and use on floor and wall alignment.
 Fix corners by tracing in server for edges.
 Add NOPORTAL surfaceParm.
 Still take falling damage for landing on a portal.
 Projectiles through portals.
 Face wall portals like 5 degrees towards player away from original angle.
-Rotate towards player on X axis, but cameras stop working when angles[0] is set.
+No falling damage while holding the portal gun.
   * Infinite haste, how is this different than g_speed?
 Applies to only one player.
   * Boots that can climb steep slopes.
   * Jump velocity as a part of anti-gravity boots.
   * Power-ups cover entire body or just the gun setting from server and client setting.
   * Add player state to UI QVM so multiple cursors can be shared, and players can see map and game configuration.
+  * Add walk on walls, better movement than trem.
+  * Live-action minimap
+  * Ricochet mode where damage only applies after projectile bounces/splash damage
+  * Showing enemy health and armor about their head like an RPG
   * Extra UI menus with multiQVM, for voting on maps and bitcoin setup, Instant replay, consolidate all VM UIs scoreboard/postgame/HUD/menus in to 1 UI system, replace the menu address with an API call.
   * Many mod support, compiling and playing lots of different game types, capture the flag with 3+ teams
   * Campaign mode, playing older engine content and playing as enemy characters, new AI for old enemies
-  * New weapons mod that includes guns from every game, weapon switching is controlled by new EV_ events, that count the number of alternate weapon modes, and also count the number of classes. e.g. EV_WEAPON_RESET + EV_WEAPON_COUNT + EV_WEAPON_COUNT would translate to the second mode for the current weapon, this would occur right after a EV_WEAPON_CHANGE event.
-So the cgame and qagame can match states without having to modify the number of bits used to describe the weapon 0-10.
-Similarly, an entire weapon class can be swapped out with a EV_CLASS_RESET + EV_CLASS_COUNT + EV_CLASS_COUNT would switch to the 2nd class of weapons.
-Both ends, cgame, and qagame have a known list of available weapons, and adding a "counter" instead of taking up bits, means we don't have to change the network model to accomodate more models/weapons/effects.
-Same thing can be done for powerups/projectiles.